cadazab/Thesis/Thesis.md

 1. Electron .
 Thomson
 2. Atom Nucleus.
 Proton Rutherford
 3. Neutron
-4. Photon: in quantum field theory, the fields are quantized and the interactions of the forces are
+4. Photon: in quantum field theory, the fields are quantized and the interactions of the forces are constant exchange of some particles
 5. Meson: what holds the nucleus together?
 6. Neutrino
 7.